 She surprised him one night, when she invited him to her place and offered to cook dinner.
 Pretending innocence, he asked for her address.
 When he arrived, she greeted him with a warm smile and a glass of wine.

 As he looked around, the absence of anything personal caught his eye.
 There were no pictures other than a few reproductions of famous oil paintings on the wall, which struck him as not at all being what he would have expected.

 The rest of the evening was a bit unsettled.
 After dinner, Nate finally broke protocol by asking her why she had reacted the way she had.
-She tried to downplay the incident by saying “I just don’t like for people to sneak up behind me, that’s all.”
-He said “is that why you always sit with your back to the wall in the bar?”
+She tried to downplay the incident by saying, “I just don’t like for people to sneak up behind me, that’s all.”
+He asked, “is that why you always sit with your back to the wall in the bar?”